nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Warnings**:
 - At least on space between `add` and `-s` is compulsory
 - Duplicate supplier will not be added again
-- A supplier is considered duplicate if they have the same NAME and COMPANY
+- A supplier is considered duplicate if they have the same `NAME` and `COMPANY`
+- Adding duplicate `TAG`/`PRODUCT` will result in only one copy added to the supplier
+- A tag/product is considered duplicate if they have the same `TAG`/`PRODUCT`
 </box>

 Examples: